bdwilson/weewx-poolsensor/README.md

 # Setting it up

-* Wire up your Wemos D1 Mini this way (yes, this isn't a Wemos D1 mini, but the pins are the same - A0, 3v3, Ground and pins on your thermistor.
+* Wire up your Wemos D1 Mini this way (yes, this isn't a Wemos D1 mini, but the pins are the same - A0, 3v3, Ground and pins on your thermistor).
 Make sure your resistor added as well.
 Since these connections are so simple, I didn't need a breadboard and just soldered them to the board.
 <img src="https://bdwilson.github.io/images/NodeMCU_Thermistor_Interfacing_Diagram.png" width=400px>